adilaiman/ADSR/README.md

-# ADSR
+# Algorithms & Data Structures in Python3.
-📓 Algorithms and Data Structures Revision.
+📓 Material to supplement and help you with learning a fundamental topic in CS.